DavidRandallPeters/UnrealEngine/UE4_025_3rdPerson-K_Pickups.md

 Currently, when we roll into our pickups, we just hit them.
 This is because their *Collision Preset* is set to *BlockAllDynamic*.

-Let's start by removing these collisions - we'll create a single encompassing collision event that ultimately destroys the entire blueprint.
+Let's start by removing these collisions - we'll allow a single encompassing collision event that ultimately destroys the entire blueprint.

 <br>